Junior School Policies & FAQs

 Wear comfortable clothes that can get messy.
 Please be sure to stop by the front desk and ask about Junior School aprons and T-shirts!

-What are the behavior expectations for art-class participants?
+What are the behavior expectations?

 Students are expected to listen, follow instructions, participate in class activities, respect others, respect property, and have fun!